How To Track Down Someone Who Scammed You? [7 Proven Methods]

 To get extensive reports and unlimited image searching, Social Catfish charges a subscription fee of $5.99 for five days.
 After that, the fee will be raised to $26.99 monthly.

 Online shopping became a trend during the pandemic due to its convenience.
-However, people with malicious intent also saw this as an opportunity.
+However, people with malicious intent also saw this as a huge opportunity.

-Better Business Bureau reported that online shopping scams were the most dangerous scam type in 2021.
-Many shoppers became victims of various shopping scams.
-75% of these people even lost money.
+Better Business Bureau reported that online shopping scams were the most dangerous in 2021.
+Reports show 75% of shoppers lost money to various shopping scams.

-With technology, scammers can easily create bogus shopping websites that look genuine.
-They mimic the layout of real e-commerce sites.
-They even use identical URLs and give too-good-to-be-true pris to draw buyers.
+How did the cons do it?
+With technology, scammers easily create bogus shopping websites that look genuine, mimicking the layout of real e-commerce sites.
+They even use identical URLs.

-Once a victim purchases something from the fake website, the scammer will send a counterfeit item (or nothing).
-Sometimes, they also steal financial and personal information for other scam activities.
+Once a victim purchases something from a fake website, the scammer will send a counterfeit item (or nothing).
+But the real deal for them is stealing financial and personal information for other scam activities.

 1. Go to the WhatIsMyIPAddress website.